 - Be flexible.
 Things come up, and life happens.
 Sometimes you have to move the time or even reschedule.
 Still, working through last-minute conflicts can help remind you to work out on your own that day as well.

-Use CHAMP’s #GotMySix campaign to give a shout-out to your fitness battle buddy on social media for their friendship and support.
+Use CHAMP’s #GotMySix social-media campaign to give a shout-out to your fitness battle buddy for their friendship and support too.
 Or tag yourselves and @HPRConline in a picture of your workout routine and include #GotMySix in your post.

 Meanwhile, watch the video below to learn more about social support from teammates, friends, and family members.